henriqmonnerat/XmasWebsiteProject/README.md

 Welcome friends,

 I heard many of you are excited to learn to program this year.
-That is so cool, as I want to learn more about programming so we can learn and grow together.
+That is so cool, as I also want to learn more about programming.
+So we can learn and grow together.

 There are many things I am excited about when it comes to programming, but I thought we could start by exploring how we code websites and host them on the web for others to see.